 During the course of the semester, students critically process and reflect on their experiences to heighten their engagement with central academic themes, bridge theory and practice, and contribute to clarification of their own personal values, career goals, and sense of social responsibility.
 Student-produced CBL service, projects, or research contribute positively to the community or organization.

-6. Academic credit is given for the completion of required academic assignments, not for service alone.
+6. Academic credit is earned for learning, not for service alone.

-7. The class fosters learning from other students, from the instructor, and the community; all serve as co-educators.
+7. Students, the instructor, and the community serve as co-educators.